ALOHA!

 As far as the road that you can drive, this translates roughly from Kihei onwards south along the coast.

-For this list below of things to do in South Maui, this will generally start right around the Wailea area.
-And then basically from there, it will take you as far south as you can go.
+For this list of things to do in South Maui, it generally starts right around the Wailea area.
+And then basically from there, it goes as far south as you can go.

 1. Mokapu Beach